 The top two industry leaders in daily fantasy sports (DFS) are DraftKings and FanDuel.
 They are by far the leaders in guaranteed money payouts, player pool, and games offered, and current estimates are they own over 90% of the DFS market.
 They both share similarities and have distinct differences as well.
 The preferences for the various differences really come down to personal tastes but we will review both of them.

 Both DraftKings and FanDuel offer NFL, MLB, NBA, NHL, Golf (PGA), WNBA, Soccer (SOC), and NASCAR (NAS).
-The difference here is DraftKings also offers the Canadian Football League (CFL), Mix Martial Arts (MMA), and League of Legends (LOL) where FanDuel does not.
+The difference here is DraftKings also offers the Canadian Football League (CFL), Mix Martial Arts (MMA), Tennis (TEN), League of Legends (LOL), and College Football (CFB) where FanDuel does not.
 DraftKings are quick to add new sports to their site, and with the additional sports to play on DraftKings, they have the obvious advantage in year-round sport options.